Art & Technology – A New Unity?

 Want to access your Facebook page while traveling in places where they’re filtered out (dare I mention where)?
 Take three short steps and just one click.
 That’s all it takes to get your own VPN Server running, and burrow a hole through the Great Firewall.
-Available free for Mavericks and Yosemite.
+Available for El Capitan, Sierra, High Sierra and Mojave.